rtmigo/schedulers_dart/README.md

 # ParallelScheduler

 Limits the number of tasks running at the same time.
-Acts like a traditional thread pool or process pool.
-But it runs regular asynchronous functions.
+This is somewhat similar to using a thread pool or process pool.
+But it just runs `async` functions.

 ```dart
 // Will run a maximum of three tasks at the same time.